 For her part, McLafferty has filed a counterclaim against Bonfante, seeking to get his lawsuit tossed and to get her costs, which may be substantial, paid.
 A counterclaim is a lawsuit filed by a defendant at the time of answering the plaintiff's complaint.

 $10 Million in Damages?

-It will be interesting to see how Bonfante proves his damages in this case.
+It will be interesting to see how Bonfante proves his alleged damages in this case.
 Did he have $10 million in paying gigs lined up for his Pink cover outfit, or otherwise have lucrative sponsorship deals?
 In general, damages in a tort case are to compensate an injured party for his alleged loss, and courts are hesitant to allow recovery for speculative lost profits.

-And though many may consider Bonfante's lawsuit to be "frivolous lawsuit" because of its astronomical damages figure, a truly frivolous lawsuit is one in which the legal claim asserted has no merit.
+And though many may consider Bonfante's lawsuit to be "frivolous" because of its astronomical damages figure, a truly frivolous lawsuit is one in which the legal claim asserted has no merit.
 In this case, Bonfante may have a legitimate legal claim, but he maybe should have thought twice before actually deciding to sue.

 Editor's Note, September 5, 2014: This post has been updated with a quote from McLafferty's attorney and a link to the actual complaint, which was provided by McLafferty herself.
 McLafferty also insists she has never met Bonafante "and he has never seen me perform live."